 Key Elements of Proposed Family and Medical Leave Insurance for Washington

-In 2007, Washington’s legislature approved a Family and Medical Leave Insurance Program (FMLI) to provide parents of newborn or newly adopted children up to 5 weeks of partly paid leave.
+In 2007, Washington adopted Family and Medical Leave Insurance (FMLI) to provide parents of newborn or newly adopted children up to 5 weeks of partly paid leave.
 FMLI as originally adopted was too skimpy – and wasn’t funded.
 Then the recession hit.
 As a result, implementation has been delayed until new funding is approved.

 Meanwhile, the Washington Work and Family Coalition worked with champions in the legislature to introduce a funding plan for FMLI, along with policy expansions to better meet the needs of Washington’s children and today’s workers and businesses.
 House Bill 1457/Senate Bill 5292 would: